-such as Martin Luther King, Angela Davis, and George Jackson.
-During the 1970s, after an apprenticeship with the Freddie Cloudburst sound system, Shaka started selecting on his own, and in the process created something entirely new--a cultural, Rasta-oriented sound system for the UK.
-His taste in Conscious music with a message combined with his exclusive and extremely heavy dub plates played at maximum intensity has ensured his permanent legacy as one of the UK's top Selectors.
+During the 1970s, Jah Shaka, whose nom-de-dj is taken from the African King Shaka Zulu, served an apprenticeship with the Freddie Cloudburst sound system, and then started something entirely new: a cultural, Rastafarian-oriented sound system in the UK.
+His taste in conscious music with a message combined with his exclusive and extremely heavy dub plates (soft wax/acetate platters with special mixes or altogether unique tracks) played at maximum intensity has ensured his permanent legacy as one of the UK's top Selectors.